 Representative matters include:

-- Represent International Paper Company against claims by Harris County, Texas for violation of water pollution statutes in connection with alleged releases of paper mill waste containing dioxins.
+- Defending International Paper Company against claims by Harris County, Texas for violation of water pollution statutes in connection with alleged releases of paper mill waste containing dioxins.
 Mr. Swanson was instrumental in preparing successful motions to exclude three of the County’s epidemiology and toxicology experts who had sought to testify about the alleged health effects of dioxin exposure based on unreliable scientific evidence.
 After exclusion of these experts, a jury trial resulted in a complete defense verdict for International Paper.
 Mr. Swanson continues to represent International Paper in a related lawsuit by hundreds of Houston residents for personal injuries arising from alleged exposures to dioxins and PCBs.

-- Represent Aetna Life Insurance Company against multiple ambulatory surgery centers engaged in a complex scheme of fraud and overbilling.
+- Representing Aetna Life Insurance Company against multiple ambulatory surgery centers engaged in a complex scheme of fraud and overbilling.
 Mr. Swanson drafted motions for summary judgment and directed verdict that eliminated the defendant surgery centers’ cross claims.
 He served as a key member of the trial team that achieved a jury award of nearly $40 million for Aetna.

 Mr. Swanson graduated from the University of Chicago Law School in 2011.
 While at Chicago, he worked in the Institute for Justice Clinic on Entrepreneurship, providing pro bono legal services to entrepreneurs in inner-city Chicago.
 In 2009, he served as a legal extern for the Honorable Rebecca R. Pallmeyer of the United States District Court for the Northern District of Illinois.
-In 2008, Mr. Swanson received his Master of Science degree in Insect Science from the University of Arizona, where he studied insect systematics and molecular evolution.
+In 2008, Mr. Swanson received his Master of Science degree in Insect Science from the University of Arizona, where he published peer-reviewed research on insect systematics and molecular evolution.
 He graduated cum laude with Distinction in Research from Cornell University in 2005, where he received his Bachelor of Science degree in Entomology and was a Presidential Research Scholar.